 Metal Roofing Vs. Shingles

-Pros and Cons of Both Roofing Types
+Pros and Cons of Metal Roofing vs shingles

 Homeowners are always looking for ways to save money.
 While there are many different options, one of the most popular is metal roofing vs. shingles.
 This post will discuss the differences between these two types of roofs and which might be best for you!